PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

   </activity>
 ```

-Grant access to contacts when using phone top-up and money transfers
+Allow access contact permission when using phone top-up and money transfer.

 ```xml
   ...